ashishsalve/ansible-bootstrap/README.md

 # Preparing Debian 11 for Ansible
-This repository contains information to prepare a clean minimal Debian 11 target system for use with Ansible.
+This repository contains information and scripts for preparing a clean, minimal Debian 11 target system for use with Ansible.
 The script assumes that a user named "user" has already been created on the system.

 # Control Machine
-Follow these instructions on control machine:
+To prepare your control machine, follow these steps:

 ## SSH Auto-login

+To set up SSH auto-login, perform the following actions:
 ````sh
 # Add public key for public key authentication
 ssh-copy-id user@hostname